-Way back in 1990, Ford unveiled a vehicle that continues to define the midsize SUV - the Ford Explorer.
-Now, with cut-throat competition, the Ford Explorer is fighting to win the segment it pioneered.
-It's well-armed to fight with best in class cargo space, spacious and hushed cabin riding on plush suspension, and lunar rover rivaling off-road capability with optional 4WD.
+Way back in 1990, Ford unveiled a vehicle that still continues to define the midsize SUV - the Ford Explorer.
+Now, the competition is cut-throat and the Ford Explorer is fighting to keep its place in the segment it once pioneered.
+It's well-armed to fight with best in class cargo space, spacious and hushed cabin riding on well-tuned suspension, and lunar rover rivaling off-road capability with the optional 4WD.

-On infotainment front, you can have the Explorer with SYNC 3 having an 8-inch touchscreen (lower trim gets 4.2-inch SYNC).
-Be willing to pay and ford has 12 speaker Sony audio system, second row USB, dual zone climate control and more.
-Safety tech like automatic braking, lane departure warning, and even inflatable seat belt are on table.
+On the infotainment front, you can have the Explorer with SYNC 3 with an 8-inch touchscreen (lower trim gets 4.2-inch SYNC).
+Splash out some more cash and you can have 12 speaker Sony audio system, second-row USB, dual-zone climate control and more.
+Safety tech like automatic braking, lane departure warning, and even inflatable seat belt are also on the table.

 Engine choice range from the base (and unimpressive) 3.5 L naturally aspirated V6 and efficient 2.3 EcoBoost I4 to satisfactorily efficient and abundantly powerful 3.5 L EcoBoost.
 All the powerhouses are mated to a rather dated 6-Speed Automatic.
 Four-wheel drive is available even in base trim if you really want to explore.

 8.2/10 Engine and Performance

 2019 Ford Explorer Features

 The Explorer comes in 5 trims and three engine options.
 4 wheel drive is available on all trims.
 The starting price is $31,990 for the base explorer that gets you base spec 3.5 L naturally aspirated V6, fabric seats, and old school SYNC infotainment.
 The top of the line has a hefty $53,940 price tag and has Lincoln rivaling luxury with interior draped in real wood and leather.